alxhslm/alxhslm.github.io/content/projects/googly-eyes/index.md

 The dashboard is hosted in a separate [Docker container](https://github.com/alxhslm/googly-eyes/blob/main/dashboard/Dockerfile), with its own smaller set of dependencies using Poetry.
 The network connection to the server is configured using [Docker compose](https://github.com/alxhslm/googly-eyes/blob/main/docker-compose.yml).

 ## Cloud deployment

+Now that I had got everything working locally, the next stage was to deploy it to the cloud.

 ### Server